+Guidance for faculty, staff, and student leaders supporting student well-being in Stanford communities.
 Our Stanford communities value and prioritize well-being.
 As stewards of scholarship, faculty and staff have a tremendous impact on student well-being.
-This is an especially trying time for us all, and we know that student distress is elevated by the pandemic.
+We have been through devastating challenges these past couple years, and we know that student distress continues to be elevated by the pandemic and it’s many impacts.
 Please review the sections below to get a sense of what student communities are experiencing, and how we can best support them.

 Your Important Questions

 - What challenges are students experiencing right now?